deluca-mike/bf6-portal-utils/ui/README.md

 ### Container Child Management

-An API for adding children to a container (regardless if they were created by this `UI` module), removing children from a container, and moving children between containers.
+An API for programmatically adding children to a container (regardless if they were created by this `UI` module), removing children from a container, and moving children between containers.
+Currently, children are automatically managed when created with a parent or when moved via the `parent` setter, but there's no public API for manually adding or removing children that were created outside the module.

-### Parent Reference Cleanup

-When an element is deleted via `delete()`, the element should be removed from its parent's children list (if the parent is a `Container`).
-This ensures that parent containers maintain accurate `children` arrays and prevents stale references after deletion.

 ---